quarkslab/NumbatUI/DOCUMENTATION.md

 | Plugin Port | Port number that Sourcetrail sends outgoing messages to.
 | Indexer threads | Define how many parallel threads are used during indexing.
 Setting this value to `default` will cause Sourcetrail to detect the ideal number of threads based on the CPU and use as many threads for indexing.
 | Multi process C/C++ indexing | Enable C/C++ indexer threads to run in a different process.
 This prevents the application from crashing due to unforeseen exceptions while indexing.
-| Java Path | If you want to use Sourcetrail on Java source code, please specify a path to your Java 8 runtime library.
-Please keep in mind that a 32 bit Sourcetrail requires a 32 bit version of Java while a 64 bit Sourcetrail requires a 64 bit Java to be working correctly.
-You can either use the button below for automatic detection or add the path manually.
-For instructions on how to find your Java runtime path see (Finding Java Runtime Library Location](#finding-java-runtime-library-location).
-| JRE System Library | Add the jar files of your JRE System Library.
-These jars can be found inside your JRE install directory.
-You can either use the button below for automatic detection or add the paths manually.
-| Maven Path | Only required for indexing projects using Maven.
-Provide the location of your installed Maven executable.
-You can also use the auto detection.
 | Post Processing | Enable a post processing step to solve unsolved references after the indexing is done.
 These references will be marked "ambiguous" to indicate that some of these edges may never be encountered during runtime of the indexed code because the post processing only relies on symbol names and types.
 | Global Include Paths | Set header search paths that are used for **all** of your projects (e.g. std headers).
 An option for automatic detection of these paths is available for Clang, GCC and the Visual Studio compiler.
 For instructions on how to add paths manually see [Path List Box](#path-list-box).
 For instructions on how to find the system header paths see [Finding System Header Locations](#finding-system-header-locations).
 | Global Framework Search Paths | **(macOS only)** Define the search paths for `.framework` files for all of your projects.
 An option for automatic detection of these paths is available for Clang and GCC. <br />For instructions on how to add paths see [Path List Box](#path-list-box).